Joint Communication and Sensing with Bipartite Entanglement over Bosonic Channels: Notation and System Model

-which she can choose to share with Bob to assist the transmission of her uniform message $W\in\intseq{1}{M}$ or to enhance her hypothesis testing.
-We consider schemes that do not "split" the entanglement, i.e., during a fraction $\lambda$ of the blocklength $n$ Alice shares the idler with Bob to assist the transmission of her encoded message and during the remaining fraction $(1-\lambda)$ she uses the idler to enhance ranging performance.
+which she may either share with Bob to assist communication or retain to enhance sensing performance.
+We consider schemes that do not ``split'' the entanglement resource.
+The idler modes have to be partioned between Bob's decoder and Alice's detector. $\lambda\in[0,1]$ corresponds to the portion of the blocklength $n$ in which the idler modes are shared with Bob's decoder as described in Figure~\ref{fig:jcs_model}.
+Without loss of generality, we can assume consecutive modes.